hjallepp/hjallepp.github.io/blog.md

+# My Kingdom for some organization: Nov 14, 2020

+So, first there was a quick pitch on Thursday the 11th, which went quite well.
+We presented what is going to be our core mechanic; a small player character solving puzzles in an exploratory environment by changing his own state of matter.
+We got some great feedback and have since brainstormed further details.
+We will be telling the story of **Biscuit the sentient cookie dough** who is on a quest to escape the lab in which he was created without becoming baked into a pastry.

+We also setup a Trello board and devized what we hope will be an effective way to use it.
+A sort of slight variation on the simple Kanban board.
+We won't be scrumming, since the project will hardly reach a size where that would be meaningful, and it's a pretty clumsy framework anyway.
+Better to keep it simple and do a lot of testing.
+We have also starterd playing with some physics in Unity, which will be our primary tool.
+In the week to come we will build a first playable demo.
+The group is pretty excited and things are coming along nicely.
+We just have to cross that first hurdle where we go from nothing into an actual code project that can be effectively worked on.
+A task that is deceitfully complex.
+Even for masters of the Universe like us.

 # Great News!
 We have an idea: Nov 9, 2020

 So, it seems the group has come into an agreement.
 A concept is really taking shape and it's quite fun.
 I won't be describing it here quite yet, but there is a basic mechanic and several choices as to what kind of path we will take.
 But it's a puzzle and exploration game based on a fun physics twist.
 I'm excited.
 And the team seems to be as well.